Absolute block signalling: Railway telegraphy

-Cooke’s ideas were not taken up by the railway companies until the 1850s and 1860s.
+Cooke's ideas were not taken up by the railway companies until the 1850s and 1860s.
 When they were developed into a practical system, it provided the ability for signalmen to communicate with each other and provided the basis for the absolute block system.
 By 1872 it was used on 44% of lines in Britain, rising to 75% by the end of the decade and was made mandatory on passenger-carrying lines in 1889.
 It successfully managed train control over most of the British railway system until generally superseded by more sophisticated systems from 1950.

 Block instruments

 Block instruments are located in signal boxes.
-They show the state of the block sections before and after the signal box.
 Originally the different displays and commutator handle were in a variety of cabinets.
 The standard British Railways block instrument brought them together in a single small cabinet; its front face displaying two indicators, a commutator handle, a bell and a tapper.
 The upper indicator shows the state of the forward block – along the line leading away from the signal box.
 The commutator is used by the signalman to indicate the state of his block, and the lower indicator displays this state, which is also displayed on a repeater indicator in the box for the block from which a train will come.
 At the bottom is a single-stroke bell and the tapper to sound the bell in the next box.
 The commutator and each of the two indicators has three positions: normal (or line blocked), line clear, and train on line.
 In the simplest case of a signal box serving a two-track section, there will be two block instruments, one for communicating with each of the neighbouring boxes.

-In a simple double line configuration, where the signal boxes are A, B and C in succession in the up direction, the signal box at B will have two block instruments, one for communicating with box A for trains on the up line and one for box C for down trains.
-The block instrument for communicating with box A will be used to receive on the bell a request from box A to take an up train.
-The other block instrument will do the same for box C for a down train.
-The commutator and lower display on the two instruments relate to the up line and the down line respectively.
-The upper display is a repeater from the signal box of the block ahead.